awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.CreateTable.md

 # Creating a Table<a name="SQLtoNoSQL.CreateTable"></a>

 Tables are the fundamental data structures in relational databases and in DynamoDB\.
 A relational database management system \(RDBMS\) requires you to define the table's schema when you create it\.
-In contrast, DynamoDB tables are schemaless—other than the primary key, you do not need to define any attributes or data types at table creation time\.
+In contrast, DynamoDB tables are schemaless—other than the primary key, you do not need to define any attributes or data types when you create a table\.

 ## SQL<a name="SQLtoNoSQL.CreateTable.SQL"></a>